 - No suits.
 It’s fine to wear a jacket, but it should be the light, stylish kind, paired with a non-matching skirt or trousers.

 - No jeans, trainers or t-shirts.
 If you’d wear it to lounge around at home, it’s not the right look.

 - For the guys, you absolutely must wear a collared shirt.
 Add a light wool sweater, jacket, tie, or all of the above as you like.

 - Women, pair a nice blouse with formal trousers or a skirt.
 If you go with a dress, you can get away with something more flowing than you’d wear to a formal interview, but avoid anything strappy.

-Remember, you’ll be judged on your demeanour more than your clothes.
-If you feel like a million pounds in your outfit, you’ll get a big confidence boost – and it’ll show.
+Remember, you’ll ultimately be judged on your demeanour more than your clothes.
+But if you feel like a million pounds in your outfit, you’ll get a big confidence boost – and it’ll show.